 Several customer reviews and testimonials have described situations in which the Flying Diamond 8 withstood winds or storms, and remained perfectly strong and intact throughout.

 The fabric wall that can be either tied back or stretched across to separate the tent into two “rooms” gives this tent a versatility that other tents often don’t have.
 Having the option to split the space or leave it open gives you more options for your bedding and gear, or even for using the tent as something other than a sleeping area, such as a dining hall.

 Privacy is another asset to the versatile option for a set of “rooms” rather than a shared space.
-Especially if you’ve got a mixed crowd, you can afford a closed-off area for whatever needs people have, such as changing clothes.
+Especially if you’ve got a mixed crowd, you can afford a closed-off area for whatever needs people to have, such as changing clothes.

 Ease of Setup

 The Flying Diamond 8 only takes two people to set it up, and one could manage alone if he or she had to.
 There are only four poles to deal with, and they are color-coded to match the webbing and buckles that anchor each one.

 The poles are very long, which can make it tricky for just one person to manage, but it is possible.
 Two people are plenty, and it will take a minimum of time to get this tent up and ready, including the separately sold footprint (ground cover for under the tent) and full-size rain fly.